About Guangzhou Baiyun International Airport (CAN)

 Guangzhou Baiyun International Airport is the main airport of Guangzhou, the capital of Guangdong province, in the southeast of China.
 Our guide to the airport includes essential information about the airport, including details of terminal facilities, public transport access and nearby accommodation options.

-A new six-lane expressway connects the airport directly with the city.
-From Guangzhou city centre, take the S41 northbound, which leads directly to the terminal.
+A six-lane expressway connects the airport directly with the city.
+From Guangzhou city centre, the northbound S41 leads directly to the terminal.
 The total drive time from Guangzhou to the airport is approximately 35 minutes.

 Transfer between terminals: